mangolang/compiler/README.rst

 Mango
 ===============================

-Mango is a programming language that is still in currently development.
+Mango is a programming language that is currently in development.

 https://mangolang.org/